 - Finally, the heavy hitters.
 Prescription retinoids include Adapalene, Tazarotene, Tretinoin, and the newer Trifarotene.
 Stronger prescription retinoids like these can produce results in as little as 4-6 weeks.
 Over-the-counter retinoids may take 3 months or more to see a change in your skin.

-It’s important that you wear sunscreen during and after the use of retinoids.
-Also, retinoids are not considered safe to use while you are pregnant or breast-feeding.
+It’s important that you wear a broad-spectrum sunscreen with an SPF of 30 or higher during and after using retinoids.
+Also, retinoids are not considered safe to use while pregnant or breastfeeding.